davidgiven/cpmish/arch/nc200/README.md

 - standard PC 720kB floppy disks (with the CP/M file system, of course, but they're writeable from ordinary PC drives with normal sector skew)
+- support for a hard drive of up to 32MB on a Compact Flash card (note: not SRAM)
 - most of an ADM-3a / Kaypro II terminal emulator supporting 80x18 text
 - a gigantic 60kB TPA
 - an interrupt-driven keyboard